Ashwin-Rajesh/LaneDetection/README.md

 3) Detecting boundaries

 ## Overview
-This system is quite simple, much simpler than you might think.
+This system is quite simple.
 - First, the image feed is resized to a standard resolution, here, it is 1200 by 700.
 - Image is converted to grayscale since the edge detection algorithm works in grayscale.
 - Gaussian blur filter is applied to remove noise